 The temperature has dropped, the rain is more frequent, the day is rising later [and ending earlier], and the sun is starting to embrace us in the typical ways of a fall day.
 Anyway, you can see where I’m going with this.
 Summer is slowly starting to fade away.
 Although fall is my favourite season [I’m already planning on my apple and squash picking with my kids and all the beautiful recipes that will come with our harvests], I admit to watching summer leaving with some nostalgia.
-But, but, we can still enjoy the pleasant juicy summer fruits for some time, so we must not miss the boat!
-So, let’s load ourselves up on vitamins to be prepared for the colder months ahead.
+But we can still enjoy the pleasant juicy summer fruits for some time, so we must not miss the boat!
+So, let’s load ourselves on vitamins to prepare for the colder months ahead.
 And that’s what I had in mind when designing this pretty, colourful and fresh salad.

 About the recipe

 I regularly prepare salads with fruits [and more and more often].
-The blog already has a few that should satisfy those who like this kind of salad.
+The blog already has a few that should satisfy those who like this salad.
 Why not a quinoa & fig salad or a quinoa salad with feta & pomegranate?
 I’m sure you are going to like it.

 Grilled nectarine salad with arugula and burrata

 - 3 nice nectarines

 - some leaves basil

 - 1 burrata

 - Olive oil